In SLURM jobs, use the $TMPDIR variable to set the directory for the scratch files of your programs, for example:

 Usage of several types of TMPDIR within jobs

-It is possible to specify several types of temporary disk spaces (depending on their availability on a given SLURM partition), separating them with a comma, e.g.--gres=storage:lustre,storage:local:10G
+It is possible to specify several types of temporary disk spaces (depending on their availability on a given SLURM partition), separating them with a comma, e.g.--gres=storage:lustre,storage:local:10G.
+Additionally, if the user uses other types of GRES, e.g. GPU cards, they should also be specified after a comma, e.g.--gres=storage:lustre,storage:local:10G,gpu:hopper:2.

 Examples: